How to create a privacy policy and terms & conditions for a website

 TermsAndConditionsTemplate

-This free service is a great choice for complete amateurs.
+This free service is a choice for complete amateurs.
 Creating a ready-to-use privacy policy will take just a few minutes.
-Make sure for yourself!
-Enter your company data, type of your web platform, and information that you want your document to contain.
+You would need to enter your company data, the type of your web platform, and information that you want your document to contain.

 TermsAndConditionsTemplate